NickSdot/skindc-ghost-theme-builder/README.md

 ## Issues and Feedback

-This is the very early release of this template and although it is a replca of what I use to produce and manage my themes for my personal blogs I have quickly released a version for others to use.
+This is the very early release of this template and although it is a replica of what I use to produce and manage my themes for my personal blogs I have quickly released a version for others to use.

 I find it very useful and so thought I would share it.
 It is stable but I appreciate the documentation may be a little light of which I will improve very soon.

 I am very open to opinions and will help with issues where I can.
-Just post them on the githib project and I will get to them asap.
+Just post them on the github project and I will get to them asap.